lydiabower/blog/_posts/2017-12-06-meet-the-team-zoe.md

 Then I really like [Memrise](https://www.memrise.com/) - I started using it to learn Turkish.
 I went to a talk their COO gave and they’ve done lots of research about how people best learn languages so they can take it in and continually learn.
 I find that side of languages really interesting.

 ## What are you most proud of what you’ve achieved at Trussle?
 Generally the fact that we’ve built a 55-person strong business.
 I’m really proud to have been part of the team that’s made that happen.
 We’ve come such a long way since I first joined and it’s great to see that Trussle has come to fruition in a short space of time.

+_**Inspired by Zoe’s story?
+We’re hiring!** [Take a look at our vacancies](https://jobs.lever.co/trussle "Trussle jobs") - we’d love to hear from you._